shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You learn additional cantrips and spells as you adventure in the world, using your Reality Observer feature.

+When you’re starting a new campaign at 2nd level or higher, you may have already seen a few spells in your bonded schools.
+At your DM’s discretion, you may roll an ability check in your spellcasting ability to see if you’ve seen the spell be cast before, or have imagined it before.
+The DC is equal to the spells’ level times 2, plus 10, plus the number of spells you already know of the same level, minus your level in this class.
+Your DM may modify this DC at their discretion.
+On a success, you know the spell.

 # Reality Observer

 Your spells are only limited by your imagination.
 At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, no matter what level it is.

 # Bond Affinity

 At level 1, you gain affinity for spells in your bonded schools, getting bonuses when casting these spells.
-When you cast a spell in your bonded schools, you can choose one Bond Affinity option that you learned to apply to it.
+When you cast a spell in your bonded schools, you can choose one Bond Affinity option that you learned to apply to it:

-You learn one Bond Affinity option.
-You gain Bond Affinity options as you level up, as shown in the class table.
-You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.

 -   Adamant: Double your spellcasting ability modifier for this spell cast.
 -   Conserving: After casting this spell, regain spell points equal to this spell’s printed level.